epunx2/coffee-cli-app/README.md

 After installing:

-1. Switch to the coffe-cli-app/coffee-cli-app directory.
+1. Switch to the coffee-cli-app directory in your CLI app.

-2. Type "/bin/coffee-cli-app" in the console.
+2. Type "bin/coffee-cli" in the console.

 3. Type "yes" at the first question prompt to continue.
 Otherwise the application will close.